 Term Definition Client Initiator of session Credentials User identification for authentication Flow A unidirectional stream of messages.
 Each flow has one producer and one or more consumers.
 Idempotence Idempotence means that an operation that is applied multiple times does not change the outcome, the result, after the first time Multicast A method of sending datagrams from one producer to multiple consumers IETF Internet Engineering Task Force Server Acceptor of session Session A dialog for exchanging application messages between peers.
-An established point-to-point session consists of a pair of flows, one in each direction between peers.
-A multicast session consists of a single flow from the producer to multiple consumers. ТСР Transmission Control Protocol is a set of IETF standards for a reliable stream of data exchanged between peers.
+An establi point session consists of a pair of flows, one in each direction between pulticast session consists of a single flow from the producer to multiple ТСР Transmission Control Protocol is a set of IETF standards for a reliable stream of data exchanged between peers.
 Since it is connection oriented, it incorporates some features of a session protocol.
 TLS Transport Layer Security is a set of IETF standards to provide security to a session.
 TLS is a successor to Secure Sockets Layer (SSL).
 UDP User Datagram Protocol is a connectionless transmission for delivering packets of data.
 Any rules for a long-lived exchange of messages must be supplied by a session protocol.
+WebSocket An IETF protocol that consists of an opening handshake followed by basic message framing, layered over TCP.
+May be used with TLS.